LBBNetwork/VCF400/README.md

 * Create admin tool for setting VCF security officers (SECOFRS PF)
 * Enforce password logout in EXHBMENU, SECOFR login on all admin tools
 * Add password stubs to "Sign Off" and "Admin Tools" on menu VCFMAIN

+I think I'm going to not bother with protecting the admin tools... this release.

 * Create CL stub for ADMCRTEXHB so you don't have to manually type CALL ADMCRTEXHB PARM... all the time
-* Update EXHBMENU to show 4th menu option - "Tour This Exhibit" controlled by flag in EXHBDB
+* Update EXHBMENU to show 4th menu option - "Tour This Exhibit" controlled by flag in EXHBDB (Working)
-* Update EXHBDB to add field for LEARN/400 support
+* Update EXHBDB to add field for LEARN/400 support (Working)
+* Add receipt printer support to voting program